 Throughout the year, the lessee recognizes straight-line depreciation evenly per month as a reduction in the asset value recorded to the depreciation expense account and accumulated depreciation.
 The lessee makes the following entry in Year 1 to recognize the $100,000 payment and annual depreciation of $84,353:

 As you can see from the amortization table, this continues until the end of Year 10, at which point the total asset and liability balances are $0.
 Further, the full value of the asset resides in the accumulated depreciation account as a credit.
-Combining the two amounts equals a net book value of $0.
+Combining the total asset and accumulated depreciation amounts equals a net book value of $0.

 Depreciation expense is the recognition of the reduction of value of an asset over its useful life.
 Multiple methods of accounting for depreciation expense exist, but the straight-line method is the most commonly used.
 In this article, we covered the different methods used to calculate depreciation expense, and went through a specific example of a finance lease with straight-line depreciation expense.